-- In a medium bowl, stir together milk, egg whites, applesauce and extracts.
-In a large bowl, whisk together flour, baking powder and salt.
+- In a medium bowl, whisk together the milk, egg whites, applesauce and extracts.
+In a large bowl, whisk together the flour, baking powder and salt.

-- In a stand mixer, beat butter and sugar on medium speed until light and fluffy, about 5 minutes.
+- In a stand mixer fitted with the paddle attachment, beat butter and sugar on medium speed until light and fluffy, about 5 minutes.
 Reduce mixer speed to low and add flour and milk mixture in three alternating additions, starting and ending with the flour mixture.
 Fold in rainbow sprinkles.

 - Pour 1 cup water in a 2 cup glass liquid measuring cup.
 Microwave about 5 minutes or until just boiling.
 Mix 1 cup powdered coffee creamer into the hot liquid and stir until combined.

 - On low speed, cream the shortening, vanilla extract and 11 to 12 tablespoons hot liquid coffee creamer into a 5 quart stand mixer bowl.
 Cover the mixer with a kitchen towel to keep the contents from coming out of the bowl.
 Continue to mix on low speed until combined.
 Once combined, turn the mixer up to medium speed and beat until creamy.
 Pour the first 3 pounds of powdered sugar into the mixer bowl, with mixer running on low speed.
 When the frosting starts to come together, stop the mixer and scrape down the sides of the mixer bowl.
 Pour in the last 2 pounds of powdered sugar and mix on low speed.
 When combined, turn the mixer up to high speed and let it beat for 5 to 7 minutes until very smooth.
 Scrape down the sides of the bowl frequently while the mixer is going.